Rizal-A/Rizal-A/README.md

-- 👋 Hi, I’m @Rizal-A
+- 👋 Hi, I’m Fakhrizal Ahadiat
-- 👀 I’m interested and passionate in Data Science and Web Development
+- 👀 I’m higly interested and passionate in Data Science and Web Development
 - 📫 How to reach me via linkedin https://www.linkedin.com/in/fakhrizal-ahadiat-46257612b/

 <!---